poojalin135/Delta-demo/README.md

 # Delta-demo
-This is a demo project to learn git &amp; github
+This is a demo project to learn git &amp; github.